 3. Make a great hello

-At a career fair, the employers will see dozens and sometimes hundreds of candidates.
+At a career fair, employers will see dozens and sometimes hundreds of candidates.
 They may just be collecting resumes and not even have an open position.
 You want to make an impression that lasts.

 So write your 30 second speech.
 Highlight your main strengths.
 Practice it with your family.
 Sing it in the shower.
 Say it to your cat.
 They call this an elevator speech and it works.
 I once had a friend who entered an elevator on the first floor with the company president and had a promotion before she got off at 5.
 No joke.